yeolesanskruti/yeolesanskruti/README.md

 ## Hi there 👋

 I'm Sanskruti Pravin Yeole, a passionate Information Technology student at IIIT Lucknow (Class of 2026) with experience in web development and scripting.
-I love contributing to projects using HTML, CSS, JavaScript, and C++.
+I love contributing to projects exploring variety of techstacks.
 I'm also enthusiastic about open-source contributions and building solutions that make a difference.

 <!--
 **yeolesanskruti/yeolesanskruti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.